kinderp/zibaldone/README.md

 # zibaldone
 my dayly notes

+# Looking for a new update for me

+Go to https://maintenance.suse.de/overview/  || `ibs qam list`

+# Assign to myself an update

+`ibs qam assign SUSE:Maintenace:ID:RR`

+# Check if update is assigned now to myself

+`ibs qam my`

 # First checkings

 0. Check the hosts I'm using for testing and their environments (products and architectures) and take note.